 - Cover interior of windows with shrink-film plastic.

 - Electric heat is the most expensive.
 If your home uses electricity for heating:

 - Close off rooms you are not using.

 - Turn down thermostats on closed-off rooms.

-- Always look for the ENERGY STAR® label when purchasing new products.
-They use less energy than comparable products.
+- Appliances that have the ENERGY STAR® label use less energy than comparable products.

 - MGE has given portable energy meters to area libraries.
 Check one out to see how much electricity appliances use.

 - When possible, use the microwave instead of the stove.